Everything you wanted to know about bollards but weren’t sure who to ask

 Often these roadway bollards are installed with a flexible mounting and feature reflective striping.
 They are meant to direct and keep appropriate vehicles in proper lanes, however it is likely that they will experience accidental contact or bumping from cars.
 Flexible materials minimize damage to vehicles, while keeping traffic in place.

-Bollards on sidewalks benefit pedestrians within school zones, near parks, surrounding senior citizen residential facilities, around museums and other public places where pedestrians frequently cross over roads.
+Bollards on sidewalks benefit pedestrians within school zones, near parks, surrounding senior citizen residential facilities, around museums, and at other public places where pedestrians frequently cross roads.

 Bollards have a wide scope of uses in parking lots and garages for providing safety to cars and pedestrians.

-Parking garages use heavy bollards at entry/exit ways to protect parking ticket and parking booth operators from accidental ramming.
-Flexible bollards are often used to separate incoming and outgoing parking garage traffic; particularly on steep, curved ramps with limited visibility where staying in one’s own lane prevents head-on collision.
+Parking garages use heavy bollards at entry/exit ways to protect parking ticket and parking booth operators from ramming.
+Flexible bollards are often used to separate incoming and outgoing parking garage traffic—particularly on steep, curved ramps with limited visibility crossing a lane can result in a head-on collision.
 Bollards are also often used to designate parking spots.

-Bollards are also used to mark bus stops, taxi queues, and other temporary vehicle parking areas for passenger pick-up/drop-off.
-These bollards can be removable, flexible or heavy - depending on the permanency of the parking area.
-Hotels, apartment / condo buildings, office towers with valet parking use bollards to keep pedestrians safe from approaching cars and protect their property.
+Bollards are also used to mark bus stops, taxi queues, and other temporary vehicle parking areas for passenger pick-up and drop-off.
+These bollards can be removable, flexible, or heavy, depending on the permanency of the parking area.
+Hotels, apartment buildings, and office towers with valet parking can use bollards to keep pedestrians safe from approaching cars and protect the property.

 In most areas, building owners are responsible for the repair of sidewalks abutting their property.
 As such, they often request bollards to be installed in front of their building to prevent vehicles from parking on their sidewalks.
 This protects pedestrians and guards against sidewalk damage caused by the weight of cars or trucks.

-There are well over 4,000 colleges and universities in the United States and many function similarly to small towns, making safety and security a top concern.
+There are thousands of colleges and universities in the United States, and many function similarly to small towns, making safety and security a top concern.
 The National Clearinghouse for Educational Facilities (NCEF), managed by the National Institute of Building Sciences has even made a major investment to promote safe schools and four-year colleges and universities.
-Many planners and architects have used bollards in traffic management plans and initiatives to increase pedestrian safety.
-These efforts have seen bollards installed on college and university campuses on roadways, in parking areas, at sports stadiums and in front of institutions and businesses.
+Many planners and architects have used bollards in traffic management plans and initiatives on universities to increase pedestrian safety.
+These efforts have seen bollards installed on college and university campuses on roadways, in parking areas, at sports stadiums, and in front of institutions and businesses.

 For example, here is how the University of Connecticut, on page 12 of its Division 2 Master Plan (PDF) describes its use of bollards: